My Emancipated Ancestors

 Emancipation was first proclaimed in St. Thomas in the park just off the landing place at King’s Wharf.
 We know this park today as Emancipation Park.

 One of the main leaders of the rebellion, ‘General Buddhoe’ Gottlieb, was instrumental in helping Danish authorities restore order on St. Croix in the days following Emancipation.

 For his part in the uprising, Buddhoe was imprisoned and later exiled, never to return to the Danish islands.

-  Taking ill from the stress of the uprising and backlash from planters, Governor General von Scholten relinquished his command July 6th.
+Taking ill from the stress of the uprising and backlash from planters, Governor-General von Scholten relinquished his command on July 6th.